Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias Detection and Mitigation

-After detecting bias within an AI system, the next step involves implementing strategies to mitigate these biases effectively.
-This subsection outlines three primary categories of bias mitigation techniques as identified in existing literature \cite{bellamy2018ai}:
+After detecting bias within an AI system, the next step involves implementing strategies for mitigation.
+This subsection outlines three primary categories of bias mitigation techniques as identified in existing literature \cite{hort2024bias}:

 \begin{enumerate} \item \textit{Pre-processing:} This approach involves modifying the dataset before the model training process begins.
-Techniques in this category, such as reweighting and optimized pre-processing, adjust features and labels in the dataset to align with fairness criteria before the model is trained and used for prediction \cite{bellamy2018ai}.
-These methods aim to remove or modify bias-inducing factors in the data, such as unrelated protected attributes.
+Techniques in this category, such as reweighting and optimized pre-processing \cite{li2022achieving}, adjust features and labels in the dataset to align with fairness criteria before the model is trained and used for prediction \cite{hort2024bias}.
+These methods aim to remove or modify bias-inducing factors in the data, such as unrelated protected attributes, potential proxies of protected attributes, or imbalances in groups between training and test splits.
 Toolkits like AI Fairness 360 offer a range of pre-built functions for these pre-processing tasks \cite{bellamy2018ai}.
+Other recent techniques such as generation of synthetic data to balance representation in training datasets have also been proposed \cite{melzi2023synthetic}.
 However, while effective at data-level adjustments, pre-processing does not rectify biases inherent to the core modeling process, which may still require attention if biases persist after dataset adjustments.

 \item \textit{In-processing/optimization:} Unlike pre-processing, in-processing methods involve optimizing the model during training to meet specific fairness definitions through constraints or modifications in the model's design.
 This could, for instance, involve implementing accuracy parity by ensuring that a proportionate number of qualified candidates from different demographic groups are hired.
 In-processing techniques fall into two categories: explicit methods, which directly alter the training objectives, and implicit methods, which modify the representation of data within the model \cite{wan2021modeling}.
 A comprehensive discussion on these methods can be found in the survey by Wan et al. \cite{wan2021modeling}.
 The primary advantage of in-processing is its effectiveness in optimizing fairness metrics; however, this may sometimes come at the expense of reduced model accuracy \cite{kleinberg_inherent_2016}.
 Notably, in-processing presents challenges such as the necessity to alter the model architecture, which may not always be feasible, particularly in outsourced recruitment scenarios.
 Additionally, if the dataset's target labels are inherently biased due to systemic issues, these biases may continue to be propagated, despite the application of fairness constraints during model training.